Complete Guide to the Strasbourg & Colmar Christmas Markets (2025)

 • Open every day from 11am-8pm

-Colmar Christmas Markets: Dates for 2024: November 26th - December 29th.
+• Dates for 2025: November 24th - December 28th.

-• Monday - Thursday: 10a-7p
+• Open: Monday - Thursday: 10a-7p and Friday - Sunday: 10a-8p

 Strasbourg, France is located about 2 hours east of Paris via high-speed train.
 We flew into Paris and hopped on the train right inside the airport.
 We factored in possible flight delays, eating after landing, walking through the terminal and maybe even getting lost into the time we pre booked our train for.
 We ended up booking a time about 2-3 hours after we landed.
 I highly recommend doing it that way.
 We were never pressed or stressed about missing our train.

-WHERE TO STAY
+WHERE TO STAY in colmar

 Because we were working around work and school schedules, we planned two nights in Colmar, one night in Strasbourg and one night in Paris.
 It was perfect!
 Did you know Paris has Christmas markets too?

-The view of the Colmar train station from our room
+The view of the Colmar train station from our room at the Grand Hotel Bristol

 The Colmar Christmas Market Shuttle picks up and drops off in front of the Colmar Train Station.
 If you prefer to walk or the shuttle lines are too long, the markets and historic Colmar are just a 10-minute walk.
 If you are staying in the historic area, you’ll be able to walk to all of the markets.

-If you plan to visit the surrounding medieval villages along the Route de Vins you can also hop on a shuttle in front of the Colmar train station.
+If you plan to visit the surrounding medieval villages along the you can also hop on a shuttle in front of the Colmar train station.
 Make sure that you get an updated schedule as the shuttle does not go to every town every single day.
 Click here for the most updated information.

 As you can imagine, the crowds can be quite heavy, especially on the weekends.
 The villages along the wine route are very small and parking lots fill up very quickly.
-We arrived at our first village, Eguisheim (probably the most popular) an hour before the markets opened and the parking lots were full and cars were lined up and down every road.
+We arrived at our first village, Eguisheim (probably the most popular) an hour before the markets opened and the parking lots were full, and cars were lined up and down every road.
 As the day wore on and we were Christmas Market “hopping”, parking became more and more difficult to find.
 There are pay stations at every parking lot in each town we visited that take credit cards or euros.
 Plan to arrive 1-2 hours before the first market opens for easier parking.

 Pro Tip: Take a photo of your license plate, you have to enter it every time you pay for parking.